baloise/automagic/README.md

 It is very easy to write pipeline steps - have a look at the existing code, i.e. [greet.groovy](./vars/greet.groovy).

-Yes please take the time to write a minimal documentation ;-)

 For a deep dive please read the [official documentation](https://jenkins.io/doc/book/pipeline/shared-libraries/).